Steve0Greatness/steve0greatness.github.io/blog-posts/program-development.md

   commits.

-*Note that a commit history being available doesn't mean a source history is available, for that, see the nexte section.*
+*Note that a commit history being available doesn't mean a source history is available, for that, see the next section.*

 ### When is the source code released?